mattlqx/claude-code-ollama-proxy/README.md

-# Anthropic API Proxy for Gemini & OpenAI Models 🔄
+# Anthropic API Proxy for Gemini, OpenAI & Ollama Models 🔄

-**Use Anthropic clients (like Claude Code) with Gemini or OpenAI backends.** 🤝
+**Use Anthropic clients (like Claude Code) with Gemini, OpenAI, or Ollama backends.** 🤝

-A proxy server that lets you use Anthropic clients with Gemini or OpenAI models via LiteLLM. 🌉
+A proxy server that lets you use Anthropic clients with Gemini, OpenAI, or Ollama models via LiteLLM. 🌉

 ![Anthropic API Proxy](pic.png)